- Ph.D. in Geology from the University of Georgia, 2000

-Introduction to Environmental Science, Physical Geology, Environmental Geology, Archaeological Geology, Senior Seminar, Archaeological Field School, Advanced Archaeological Field School, College Colloquium (Homer’s Odyssey as Natural History; The Unnatural Hazards of Natural Disaster Movies and Collaboration & Competition: Natural Resource Economics and Policy of the Columbia River Gorge), Summer Collaborative Research Program, TIUA
+Earth System Science, Environmental Geology, Archaeological Geology, Principles of Hydrology, Senior Capstone, Archaeological Field School, Advanced Archaeological Field School, College Colloquium (Homer’s Odyssey as Natural History; The Unnatural Hazards of Natural Disaster Movies and Collaboration & Competition: Natural Resource Economics and Policy of the Columbia River Gorge), Summer Collaborative Research Program, TIUA

 As both a trained geologist and archaeologist, my research uses geological theories and methodologies to tackle archaeological and art historical problems.
 Currently, I am pursuing two major research trajectories.
-The first is a study on the synergistic relationships between societies and their changing landscapes.
-That is, I am using geologic principals and methods to understand how the landscape influences the development of human cultures and, in turn, how dynamic landscapes influence social and cultural stability and change.
+The first is the development and application of portable instrumentation to study the synergistic relationships between societies and their changing landscapes.
+These projects use geologic principals and methods to understand how the landscape influences the development of human cultures and, in turn, how dynamic landscapes influence social and cultural stability and change.
+Research along this trajectory includes a systematic geochemical study of floor samples collected from multiple monumental structures at the Neolithic site of the Ness of Brodgar in Orkney, Scotland.
 My second line of research focuses on the procurement, use, trade and aesthetics of white marble used in the ancient Mediterranean basin.
-Current marble research in this area includes analysis of marble samples from the Parthenon and Propylaea on the Athenian acropolis as well as marble analysis from samples of the Temple of Apollo at Bassai and from marble fragments collected from a sunken Roman marble transport ship being excavated off the coast of Turkey.
+Current marble research in this area includes analysis of marble samples from the Parthenon and Propylaea on the Athenian acropolis as well as the development of using aerial photography and other emerging technologies to record and study ancient marble quarries.

 - Pike, S., 2009.
 A stable isotope database for the ancient white marble quarries of Mount Pentelikon, Greece.
 In BCH Supp, 51, ASMOSIA VII, The French School of Athens, 699-708.

 - Sheedy, K. and Pike, S., 2008.
 The Delos Colossus Project.
-In La Sculpture des Cyclades à l’Épique Archaïque Histoire des Ateliers, Rayonnement des Styles, Fr.
+In La sculpture des Cyclades à l’Epoque Archaïque: Histoire des Ateliers, Rayonnement des Styles.
+Fr.
 Prost and Y. Kourayios eds., BCH Suppl.
 48.

 - Pike, S., 2004.
 Intra-quarry sourcing of the Parthenon marbles: applications of the Pentelic Marble Stable Isotope Database.
 In The Sculptures of the Parthenon, M. Cosmopoulos ed., Cambridge University Press, Cambridge, UK, pp. 196-206.